AyushK101/cli-linux/intro.md

 - `command `_-options_  _arguments_
 - `arguments` : values that we provide to commands.
 - `options/flags` : modify the behavior of the commands in predefined way.
 Prefixed by `-`. ex : `-m`

+> Options and flags are both types of parameters that you can add to a command after its name.
+However, they have some differences in how they are written and what they do.
+Options are usually single letters that start with a dash (-), such as -a, -b, or -c.
+Flags are usually longer words that start with two dashes (--), such as --all, --verbose, or --help.
+Options can sometimes take an additional value after them, such as -n 5 or -f filename.
+Flags usually do not take values, but they can be combined with an equal sign and a value, such as --size=10 or --color=red.

 ### combining options
 - we can provide multiple options at once in 2 ways